shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise2.md

     ![Screenshot showing the view dependencies button in the Azure Migrate VM group blade.](Images/upd-view-dependencies.png "View dependencies")

 19. Take a few minutes to explore the dependencies view.
 Expand each server to show the processes running on that server.
-Select a process to see process information.
+Select a process to see the process information.
 See which connections each server makes.

     ![Screenshot showing the dependencies view in Azure Migrate.](Images/upd-dependencies1.png "Dependency map")